eChook/documentation/troubleshooting/bluetooth.md

 Open the app.
 In settings, change the display mode to HEX, then in the devices menu, select the Bluetooth module.
 There are two tabs in the devices menu, one for 'Bluetooth Classic' devices and one for 'Bluetooth LE'.
 Your eChook board should appear in the Bluetooth Classic tab.

-&#x20;_If it appears in the Bluetooth LE tab you have an incompatible Bluetooth module. go to the Incompatible Module section below._
+_If it appears in the Bluetooth LE tab, you have an incompatible Bluetooth module.
+Go to the Incompatible Module section below._

 If your module appeared in the Bluetooth Classic tab, tap it to connect to it.
 If data is being transmitted you will see something like this: